 - Doesn’t handle time-series or change detection natively

-Best for: Teams that need custom object detection from satellite or aerial imagery without building ML infrastructure.
+Best for: Teams that need to detect specific objects in satellite or aerial imagery without standing up ML infrastructure.

 Pricing: Subscription tiers based on processing area.